syncfusion-content/wpf-docs/wpf/SfTreeGrid/Themes.md

 # Themes

-SfTreeGrid provides built-in themes which can be applied using [SfSkinManager](https://help.syncfusion.com/cr/cref_files/wpf/sfskinmanager/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) and also provides support to create custom theme using [theme studio](https://help.syncfusion.com/wpf/themes/theme-studio).
+SfTreeGrid provides built-in themes which can be applied using [SfSkinManager](https://help.syncfusion.com/wpf/themes/getting-started) and also provides support to create custom theme using [theme studio](https://help.syncfusion.com/wpf/themes/theme-studio).

 ## Built-in Themes

-The appearance of SfTreeGrid control can be customized by [VisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/sfskinmanager/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.VisualStyles.html) attached property of the `SfSkinManager`.
+The appearance of SfTreeGrid control can be customized by [VisualStyle](https://help.syncfusion.com/cr/cref_files/wpf/sfskinmanager/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.VisualStyles.html) attached property of the [SfSkinManager](https://help.syncfusion.com/cr/cref_files/wpf/sfskinmanager/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html).
 You can find the list of available built-in themes and the assemblies needs to be referred in the below documentation [link](https://help.syncfusion.com/wpf/themes/getting-started).

 Below example explains how to apply blend theme for SfDataGrid using `SfSkinManager` in an existing application.
 <ul>